 This test examines the use of the corporation's assets at the time the shares are sold.
 In particular, the corporation must be a "Canadian-controlled private corporation" which carries on an active business primarily in Canada, in order for the shares to qualify for the deduction.
 Where there is a layered corporate structure with one or more levels of subsidiary corporations, the shares held directly by the individual may qualify if the active business is carried on by one or more of the subsidiary companies.
-For the purpose of the Capital Gains Deduction, earning income from property, such as rental income from real property, or earning investment income from a portfolio does not qualify as an active business.
+For the purpose of the Capital Gains Deduction, earning income from property, such as rental income from real property, or earning investment income from a portfolio does not qualify as an active business unless the activity is conducted as a business.
 As such, the shares of an "investment holding corporation" will generally not qualify for the deduction.